farbs-softwares/eventconnects/README.md

 ## Deployment
-Frappe Events Connect is an app built on top of the Frappe Framework.
+Frappe EventsConnect is an app built on top of the Frappe Framework.
 So, you can follow any deployment guide for hosting a Frappe Framework-based site.

 ### Managed Hosting
-Frappe Events Connect can be deployed in a few clicks on [Frappe Cloud](https://frappecloud.com/marketplace/apps/eventsconnect).
+Frappe EventsConnect can be deployed in a few clicks on [Frappe Cloud](https://frappecloud.com/marketplace/apps/eventsconnect).

 ### Self-hosting
 If you want to self-host, you can follow official [Frappe Bench Installation](https://github.com/frappe/bench#installation) instructions.